Study Day, Saturday 9 February 2019, 2.00-5.30 p.m.

 Carl Phillips discusses John Clare, ‘On the Fox Fern’.

 Wordsworth, Poetry Foundation (US).

 Jonathan Bate YouTube lecture, September 2018, on the Origins of Romanticism.

 Contact us: firstname.lastname@example.org

-Banner image: Tina Rataj-Berard, Unsplash.
+Banner image at top: Tina Rataj-Berard, Unsplash.